 - To ensure that all issues have been fully addressed, a checklist is available for use by those responsible for the review of nominations.

 - The Faculty should satisfy itself as to the appropriateness of the nomination, in accordance with the criteria in the Code.

 - The Faculty Board makes the nomination to ASQEC.

-- Immediately after Faculty Board, the Faculty Office forwards the form and accompanying documentation to the Academic Office.
+- Immediately after Faculty Board, the Faculty Office forwards the form and accompanying documentation to the Centre for Curriculum Enhancement and Approval.
 The nomination is reviewed to ensure that it accords with the Code.
 Any queries must be resolved before the meeting of ASQEC; otherwise the nomination will be held over to the next meeting.